rust-lang/rust/doc/tutorial/data.md

 This sequence of bytes is interpreted as an UTF-8 encoded sequence of characters.
-This has the advantage that UTF-8 encoded I/O (which should really be the goal for modern systems) is very fast, and that strings have, for most intents and purposes, a nicely compact representation.
+This has the advantage that UTF-8 encoded I/O (which should really be the default for modern systems) is very fast, and that strings have, for most intents and purposes, a nicely compact representation.
 It has the disadvantage that you only get constant-time access by byte, not by character.

-A lot of algorithms don't need constant-time indexed access (they iterate over all characters, which `std::str::chars` helps with), and for those that do, many don't need actual characters, and can operate on bytes.
-For algorithms that do really need to index by character, there's the option to convert your string to a character vector (using `std::str::to_chars`).
+A lot of algorithms don't need constant-time indexed access (they iterate over all characters, which `str::chars` helps with), and for those that do, many don't need actual characters, and can operate on bytes.
+For algorithms that do really need to index by character, there's the option to convert your string to a character vector (using `str::to_chars`).

 Like vectors, strings are always unique.
 You can wrap them in a shared box to share them.
 Unlike vectors, there is no mutable variant of